muratk5n/thirdwave/en/2022/02/h2-co2-capture.md

 Amine solvent-based technology has recently established itself as a viable technology for CO2 capture..
-This technology applies to the fossil power industry, especially for high CO2 producing coal-fired plants.
+This technology applies to the polluting power industry, especially for high CO2 producing coal-fired plants.
 Post combustion CO2 capture from flue gas is the dominating technology for this purpose.